suncoast-devs/handbook/lessons/react-hooks-react-router/lecture.md

 ---

-- let us add the ability to show a details page for each todo in our list
+- Let us add the ability to show a details page for each todo in our list
 - The detail page should show the ID, text, complete status, and perhaps the created/updated timestamps
 - The detail page should allow us to _DELETE_ the todo item